quii/mockingjay-server/README.md

 - godep https://github.com/tools/godep
 - golint https://github.com/golang/lint

     ./build.sh

 ### TODO

 - Pretty diagrams explaining it all (interations between fakes, CDCs et al.)
 - Currently the CDC part only checks status codes.
-Now need to check structure of content
+Now need to check structure of content.
+	- JSON
+	- XML
 - Get the binaries built somewhere
 - Code is a mess and hacky right now, needs tests.
 - Performance tests needed too.
 Pretty sure it can be sped up by checking the endpoints concurrenty.